Mythimna pallens

 Mythimna pallens, the common wainscot, is a moth of the family Noctuidae distributed throughout the Palearctic realm from Ireland in the west, through Europe (all of Russia) to Central Asia and Amur to the Kuriles in the east.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 As with other "wainscots", this species has buffish-yellow forewings with prominent venation.
 The common wainscot, as the specific name suggests, is very pale, lacking the darker markings shown by most of its relatives.
 The hindwings are pure white.

 Technical description and variation

 The wingspan is 32–40 mm.
-Forewing yellowish ochreous, often with a rufous tinge; veins pale, defined by grey-brown streaks, and with similar streaks in the intervals; dark spots on veins 2 and 5 beyond middle; hindwing white, grey at centre, the veins dark; — ab. ectypa Hbn. is the form in which the red tints are strongest; in arcuata Stph. the hindwing shows a complete row of dark dots on the veins.
+Forewing yellowish ochreous, often with a rufous tinge; veins pale, defined by grey-brown streaks, and with similar streaks in the intervals; dark spots on veins 2 and 5 beyond middle; hindwing white, grey at centre, the veins dark; — ab. ectypa Hbn.
+Is the form in which the red tints are strongest; in arcuata Stph. the hindwing shows a complete row of dark dots on the veins.
+See also Hacker et al.